iynere/crossfad.er/README.md

 ## inspo

-there have been many great youtube crossfaders over the years, but most of them haven't kept up with changes to youtube's api & none of them, to my knowledge, have incorporated crossfading video in addition to audio
+there have been a bunch of great youtube crossfaders over the years, but most of them haven't kept up with changes to youtube's api & none of them, to my knowledge, have incorporated crossfading video in addition to audio

 to name a few: